Replicable-MARL/MARLlib/README.md

 [comment]: <> (</div>)

+## key features

-What **MARLlib** brings to MARL community:
+:beginner: What **MARLlib** brings to MARL community:

-- MARLlib unifies diverse algorithm pipeline with agent-level distributed dataflow.
+- it unifies diverse algorithm pipeline with agent-level distributed dataflow.
-- MARLlib supports all task modes: cooperative, collaborative, competitive, and mixed.
+- it supports all task modes: cooperative, collaborative, competitive, and mixed.
-- MARLlib unifies multi-agent environment interfaces with a new interface following Gym standard.
+- it unifies multi-agent environment interfaces with a new interface following Gym standard.
-- MARLlib provides flexible and customizable parameter sharing strategies.
+- it provides flexible and customizable parameter sharing strategies.

-With MARLlib, you can exploit the advantages not limited to:
+:rocket: With MARLlib, you can exploit the advantages not limited to:

-- out of the box **18 algorithms** including common baselines and recent state of the arts!
+- **zero knowledge of MARL**: out of the box 18 algorithms with intuitive api!
-- **all task modes** available! cooperative, collaborative, competitive, and mixed (team-based competition)
-- easy to incorporate new multi-agent environment!
+- **all task modes available**: support almost all multi-agent environment!
-- **customizable model arch**! or pick your favorite one from MARLlib
+- **customizable model arch**: pick your favorite one from model zoo!
-- **customizable policy sharing** among agents! or grouped by MARLlib automatically
+- **customizable policy sharing**: grouped by MARLlib or build your own!
 - more than a thousand experiments are conducted and released!

-## Installation
+## Step-by-step installation (recommended)

 - install dependencies
 - install environments
 - install patches

+> __Note__
+> MARLlib supports Linux only.

-### Install dependencies (basic)
+### install dependencies (basic)

 First install MARLlib dependencies to guarantee basic usage. following [this guide](https://marllib.readthedocs.io/en/latest/handbook/env.html), finally install patches for RLlib.